Page last updated 9th May 2021

 We are a partnership of health and social care organisations and the providers commissioned by them to deliver services, that provide care to the residents of Bristol, North Somerset and South Gloucestershire.

 Key parts of your health and social care records produced by partner organisations, are displayed in an integrated record within a secure system This allows users, who are approved and authorised by one of the sharing organisations, to view your care records from Connecting Care partner organisations.
-This sharing is solely for the provision of your care.
+This sharing is primarily for the provision of your care unless you have specifically signed up to take part in a research study where the appropriate research team may access the information held in Connecting Care to ensure your participation in the study is safe and suitable.

 All information held in Connecting Care will be kept and destroyed in line with the Records Management Policy of the partner organisation that provided it.
 For information on these policies, please go to our partner organisation’s websites.